Mistralys/application-utils/README.md

 ### Optional packages

 To enable localization of any translatable strings in the package, require `mistralys/application-localization` as well.
-German and french translations are included, and the integrated interface allows adding additional translations.
+German and French translations are included, and the integrated interface allows adding additional translations.

 ## Overview of helpers

 This overview is an excerpt of the available utility classes in the package.
-It shows only the main functionality - classes like the ConvertHelper for example have a large number of static methods not shown here.
+It shows only the main functionality - classes like the ConvertHelper for example have many static methods not shown here.

-* BaseException: exception class with extended functionality.
+* [BaseException][]: Exception class with extended functionality.
-* [BoolValue][]: OO boolean values with one-way "sticky" values.
+* [BoolValue][]: Object oriented boolean values with one-way "sticky" values.
-* [ConvertHelper][]: converting dates, strings, transliterating and more.
+* [ConvertHelper][]: Converting dates, strings, transliterating and more.
     - ByteConverter: Convert byte values to kilobytes, megabytes...
     - ControlCharacters: Detecting and stripping control characters from strings.
     - DateInterval: Wrapper around the native DateInterval to fix common pitfalls.